MrMikey59/Kindle-Book-List/README.md

 # Kindle-Book-List

-This is a project to collect information from Amazon related to purchased books from the Kindle Cloud Library.
+This is a research project to collect information from Amazon related to purchased books from the Kindle Cloud Library.
 All the books added to Kindle account are stored on Amazon servers, not on the particular device.
-Access your Kindle Cloud Library by loggin into your Amazon account then select Manage Your Content and Devices.
+Access your Kindle Cloud Library by logging into your Amazon account then select Manage Your Content and Devices.

 Access the Library: https://read.amazon.com/kindle-library